Work remotely in nature to connect underserved Phoenix children to the outdoors!

 Camp Colley is a rustic camp property that is totally surrounded by a pristine national forest.
 About 2 miles off the closest major road in Happy Jack, AZ, Camp Colley is off-the-grid thanks to a sophisticated solar panel energy system and well.
-Contrary to popular belief, summer in northern Arizona is comfortable ranging from the high 70's to low 80's with night temperatures dipping into the 40's.
-Ponderosa Pine forests engulf Camp Colley with native species of plants and animals that call the area home including elk, deer, owls, eagles, mountain lions, bear and more.
-Summer at Camp Colley is FAR from the sweltering desert heart associated with Phoenix and is a short drive to Flagstaff, Payson and Prescott, Sedona and the rest of beautiful Arizona.
+Contrary to popular belief, summer in northern Arizona is comfortable ranging from the high 70's to the low 80's with night temperatures dipping into the '50s.
+Ponderosa Pine forests engulf Camp Colley with native species of plants and animals that call the area home including elk, deer, owls, eagles, mountain lions, bears and more.
+Summer at Camp Colley is FAR from the sweltering desert heart associated with Phoenix and is a short drive to Flagstaff, Payson and Prescott, Sedona, and the rest of beautiful Arizona.
 There is spotty to little cell service, and while camp is in session all staff and campers are strongly encouraged to disconnect from tech and tune into the beautiful nature surrounding our property.

 Throughout each 5-day camp session, 10 children and 2 counselors sleep in canvas platform tents that are remotely situated on our property to create a sense of true outdoor camping.
 One counselor from the group facilitates a specific activity for the week while the other leads campers throughout the various activities offered.
 Each counselor has opportunities to facilitate programming, spend meaningful time connecting with each camper, and build a safe community of support and inclusion amongst their 10 campers each week.